OE-LUCIFER/Webscout/README.md

     model=None # You can specify a model if needed
 )

-# Start an infinite loop for continuous interaction
-while True:
 # Define a prompt to send to the AI
-    prompt = input("Enter your prompt: ")
+prompt = "Tell me about india"

-    # Check if the user wants to exit the loop
-    if prompt.lower() == "exit":
-        break

 # Use the 'chat' method to send the prompt and receive a response
 r = ai.chat(prompt)
 print(r)
 ```

 ###  ❓ `PERPLEXITY` - Search with PERPLEXITY